 I doubt you’ll forget to put your toothbrush on your New Caledonia packing list.
 But what about your shampoo, conditioner, and soap?

 Although they will provide toiletries at the hotels and resorts, I still advise you to bring your own.
-They are often distributed in single-use small plastic bottles which has an enormous impact on the amount of waste you generate.
+They are often distributed in single-use small plastic bottles, which have an enormous impact on the amount of waste you generate.

 It’s rare, but sometimes linen isn’t complimentary when you stay with a tribe.

 Travel sheets are perfect in that situation to avoid paying extra, and they use no space in the luggage.
-It is also a plan b option if you end up in a place where you question the cleanliness (which didn’t happen to us in New Caledonia, but elsewhere when travelling).
+It is also a plan B option if you end up in a place where you question the cleanliness (which didn’t happen to us in New Caledonia, but elsewhere when travelling).
 Choose one with a pillow pocket, so you don’t need to carry a pillowcase.
-Make sure it’s breathable and not too warm (some are made with a temperature regulating material).
-Check out this one for example*.
+Make sure it’s breathable and not too warm (some are made with temperature-regulating material).
+Check out this one for example.

 Once the sun disappears, it gets colder!
 No matter the season, you won’t need warm clothes in New Caledonia, but it’s a good idea to bring a comfortable jumper.